 As this is an applied policy grant with a focus on generating public value, it is critical that research insights are effectively communicated to policy audiences.
-All grant recipients must participate in research communications activities, with dedicated support from JMI.
+All grant recipients must participate in research communications activities, with dedicated support from the Institute.
 JMI will also host an event to announce grant recipients.
 Depending on the nature of the project, research communications could include:

 - a.
-Researchers being profiled on the JMI website and having their work highlighted. - b.
-Op-eds & other short-form outputs JMI will support grant recipients to share findings via mainstream platforms. - c.
+Researchers being profiled on our website and having their work highlighted. - b.
+Op-eds and other short-form outputs JMI will support grant recipients to share findings via mainstream platforms. - c.
 Interviews, videos or podcasts to showcase key findings and insights. - d.
-Policymaker roundtables or briefings JMI will work with grant recipients to organise events that provide them with opportunities to present and discuss their findings and share practical insights with relevant policymakers and stakeholders.
+Policymaker roundtables or briefings JMI will work with grant recipients to organise events that enable them to share and discuss their research insights with relevant policymakers and stakeholders.